A model of stochastic memoization and name generation in probabilistic programming: categorical semantics via monads on

-This is an important basic example of stochastic memoization, which can serve as an essential building block for more complex models and practical implementations in probabilistic programming languages like Church~\cite{goodmanChurchLanguageGenerative2008}, WebPPL~\cite{goodmanDesignImplementationProbabilistic2014}, and (in this typed form) in LazyPPL~\cite{LazyPPL,lazyppl-popl}.

-The central issue addressed in this paper is that the straightforward implementation of stochastic memoization makes use of the state monad, which does not satisfy the dataflow property in general.
-The dataflow property permits reordering the lines of a program as long as the dataflow graph is preserved.
-This property is valuable for inference algorithms and program optimization.
-But most of all, it is essential to have a model of probability (see Section~\ref{def:dataflow-property}). } \paragraph{Challenge.} In this paper, we address the challenge of showing that the following items are consistent: \begin{enumerate} \item[(1)] a type $\Atoms$ with a diffuse probability distribution (Def~\ref{eqn:diffuse}); \item[(2)] a type $\tbool$ of Booleans with Bernoulli probability distributions (i.e.~tossing coins, including biased coins); \item[(3)] a type of functions $[\Atoms\to \tbool]$, with function application (\ref{eqn:fn-app}); \item[(4)] stochastic memoization of the constant Bernoulli functions \eqref{eqn:mem-const-bernoulli}; \item[(5)] the language supports the dataflow property (Def.~\ref{eqn:dataflow}). \end{enumerate} These items are together inconsistent with traditional measure theory, as we discuss in Section~\ref{sec:mem-nonatomic}, where we also make the criteria precise.
+This simple example of a memoized constant Bernoulli function is easy to implement using a memo-table, but already semantically complicated.
+If we put $\Atoms=\mathbb{R}$, the real numbers, for the base measure, as is common in statistical modelling, then the memoized constant Bernoulli distribution on $(\Atoms\to 2)$ is 1-dimensional white noise: intuitively, for every $x\in\mathbb{R}$ we toss a coin to pick true or false, making an uncountable number of independent random choices.
+(As an aside, we note that we could combine steps~(i) and~(ii), using a complicated base measure for the Dirichlet process that includes all the attributes.
+This model would not be compositional, and in any case, some kind of memoization would still be needed to implement the Dirichlet process.) \paragraph{Challenge.} In this paper, we address the challenge of showing that the following items are consistent: \begin{enumerate} \item[(1)] a type $\Atoms$ with a diffuse probability distribution (Def~\ref{eqn:diffuse}); \item[(2)] a type $\tbool$ of Booleans with Bernoulli probability distributions (i.e.~tossing coins, including biased coins); \item[(3)] a type of functions $[\Atoms\to \tbool]$, with function application (\ref{eqn:fn-app}); \item[(4)] stochastic memoization of the constant Bernoulli functions \eqref{eqn:mem-const-bernoulli}; \item[(5)] the language supports the dataflow property (Def.~\ref{eqn:dataflow}). \end{enumerate} These items are together inconsistent with traditional measure theory, as we discuss in Section~\ref{sec:mem-nonatomic}, where we also make the criteria precise.
 Nonetheless (1)-(4) are together easy to implement in a probabilistic programming language, and useful for Bayesian modelling.
 Item~(5) is a very useful property for program reasoning and program optimization.
 Item~(5) is also a fundamental conceptual aspect of axiomatic probability theory, since in the measure-theoretic setting it amounts to Fubini's theorem~\cite{kock} and the fact that probability measures have mass $1$, and in the categorical abstraction of Markov categories~\cite{fritz} it amounts to the interchange law of affine monoidal categories.

 There \emph{are} measure-theoretic models where some of these items are relaxed (\S\ref{sec:fin-mem}--\ref{sec:mem-nonatomic}).
 For example, if we drop the requirement of a diffuse distribution, then there are models using Kolmogorov extension (\S\ref{sec:countable}).